 3 Charts That Show How Healthy the Economy Really Is

-Most of us get left in the dust as pundits and politicians exchange artillery fire, and what should be a conversation about public policy and new economic thinking has devolved into a cacophony.
+The political divide in economics has become so severe that some of the world’s top economists are in open disagreement about what’s actually happening.
+What should be a conversation about public policy and new economic thinking has devolved into a cacophony, and most of us get left in the dust as pundits and politicians exchange artillery fire.
 Healthy skepticism has been replaced by dogmatism in some and apathy in others, and as a result, the national dialog is misguided and aggressive.

-There’s no quick fix, but the first step is probably one back so we can get a better look at the big picture.
+There’s no quick fix, but the first step is one backward, so that we can get a better look at the big picture.
 Here are three charts that hopefully shed some light on what’s going on in the headlines.